 The ministry refuted media reports the North might launch an intercontinental ballistic missile (ICBM) or space rocket, adding the partial restoration of the site seemed to have started last month before the Feb.
 27-28 Hanoi summit.

-The latest satellite images showed no new activity had been detected at the site between March 8 and 13, according to Washington-based Stimson Center's 38 North, a website dedicated to North Korea issues.
+The latest satellite images showed no new activity had been detected at the site between March 8 and 13, according to the Washington-based Stimson Center's 38 North, a website dedicated to North Korea issues.

 In the meantime, the U.N.
 Panel of Experts said Tuesday (local time) in its annual report that North Korea's nuclear and missile programs "remain intact."